Teaching Artists are the lifeblood of our program, our most valuable asset.

 - be able to pass a criminal background check.

-Dancing Classrooms Teaching Artists are: actors, dancers, individuals who can move with rhythm; have excellent interpersonal skills; love kids; able to work in a team; work in a classroom; have a generous spirit; a sense of humor, of language, of rhythm; willingness to travel throughout the Dallas/Fort Worth Metropolis.
+Dancing Classrooms Teaching Artists are: actors, dancers, individuals who can move with rhythm; have excellent interpersonal skills; love kids; able to work in a team; work in a classroom; have a generous spirit; a sense of humor, of language, of rhythm; willingness to travel throughout the Dallas/Fort Worth Metroplex.
 You will be asked to take a criminal background check.
 Depending on the district, you may be asked to be fingerprinted with the state of Texas.
 We contract Teaching Artists, paid on an hourly basis and not as full-time employees.
 Employment is during the school year, between the hours of 8:00 am – 4:00pm.

 Requirements: Applicant must be available to attend an unpaid 32-hour training; make a solid commitment to a sequential ten-week residency (two days per week in a school during the hours of 8am and 4pm).
 Training commitment is non-negotiable, please do not apply if you’re unable to commit to attending training.